tlieva/JPM-branch-optimization-project/README.md

 Link to [Interactive Dashboard](https://public.tableau.com/views/JPMorgan_ChaseStory_16537215416810/JPMorgan_Chase?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

 #### The Forecasting Model
-Included in the interactive dashboard is the forcasting model.
-The aim of the forecasting model is to provide management the ability to make more informed decisions on the immediate future of the firm, and provide a more data-driven approach in strategic planning including branch optimizations as presented in this case project Ultimately, this will allow JPMorgan Chase to assess whether short-term goals are being met and develop action plans in anticipation of down years.
+Included in the interactive dashboard is the forcasting model to estimate future deposits for the 2017 to 2018 year based on 2016 deposit data.
+The aim of the forecasting model is to provide management the ability to make more informed decisions on the immediate future of the firm, and provide a more data-driven approach in strategic planning on a state, county, city and branch level.
+This will allow JPMorgan Chase to assess whether short-term goals are being met and develop action plans in anticipation of down years.

 <img width="886" alt="Screen Shot 2022-07-16 at 2 57 13 AM" src="https://user-images.githubusercontent.com/106416383/179344005-93d59acc-2b6f-46f1-8d79-4e6964b608ef.png">